bhansa/fireball/README.md

  - After a specific time according to the levels (Easy|Medium|Hard) more fireballs will be added to the game.
  - If the player collides with any of the fireballs, the game ends and it displays the total score.

+### Other Ideas are also welcomed, if there are more than one we can work on different versions.